 Once the HTML and CSS have been written and tested, the user can move on to finalizing the website.
 To do this, the user should ensure that all necessary files—such as images, documents, and additional CSS files—are included in the correct locations.
 The user might also decide to add new features or make changes to syntax if desired.
 It is important that all of these changes are tested thoroughly before uploading them onto a live server.
 Once finalized, the portfolio website should function and display properly on multiple browsers and platforms.

-The complete portfolio website will contain multiple elements such as styled and organized titles, meta tags for Google optimization, favicon declarations, styling adjustments for mobile devices and dozens of other small details which a web developer needs to be aware of for successful launch into production.
-With creative coding abilities as well as a dedication to meticulous testing standards and QA maintenance, any portfolio website should be ready-to-go soon!
+The complete portfolio website will contain multiple elements such as styled and organized titles, meta tags for Google optimization, favicon declarations, styling adjustments for mobile devices, and dozens of other small details that a web developer needs to be aware of for a successful launch into production.
+With creative coding abilities as well as a dedication to meticulous testing standards and QA maintenance, any portfolio website should be ready to go soon!

 this tutorial is all about How to Make a Portfolio Website Using HTML and CSS, hope you’ve learned many new things from this tutorial.
-If you’ve any question suggestion feel free contact me thanks..
+If you’ve any questions or suggestions feel free to contact me thanks..